 - "Intellectual property" also conflates their respective scope and limitations.
-For example, only copyright and trade secret care about provenance, requiring access to the original work as an element of infringement; patents and trademarks can be infringed through independent reinvention.
+For example, only copyright and trade secret care about provenance (or "bit color", as one popular essay calls it): copyright infringement requires access to the original work, and trade secret misappropriation under the Uniform Trade Secrets Act can arise at "acquisition" of a leak.
+Patents and trademarks, by contrast, can be infringed through independent reinvention.
 Unlike a patent, a copyright has fair use and a wide variety of unregulated uses, and the longer term is thought to compensate for this and for the provenance requirement.
-But a proponent of the the term might resort to strained analogies, such as comparing prior art in patents to scènes à faire in copyrights or comparing a laches defense to copyright or patent infringement to a genericide defense to trademark infringement.
+But a proponent of the the term might emphasize those analogies that do exist, such as comparing prior art in patents to scènes à faire in copyrights or comparing a laches defense to copyright or patent infringement to a genericide defense to trademark infringement.

 - "Intellectual property" further conflates the respective purposes and scope of these legal traditions with those of laws governing the use of real estate or immovable property.
-The same analogizing applies; for example, fair use and other limitations of copyright correspond roughly to easements.
+IP proponents apply imperfect parallels here as well; for example, fair use and other limitations of copyright correspond roughly to easements.

-- Abbreviation as "IP" implies an expectation that the general public has accepted these conflations to the point that the reader should take them for granted.
+- Abbreviation as "IP" implies an expectation that the general public has accepted these conflations to the point that the reader ought to take them for granted.

 One trend in video game journalism as of 2010 is to refer to a video game's setting, along with elements associated with the setting such as characters and events, as the game's "IP".
 But this overemphasizes the fact that it is property, or something to which exclusive rights are attached, not commons, or something for all to use in moderation.
 Furthermore, the abbreviation implies that people should take for granted that the best way to treat a setting is as property, not as commons.
 Conflating a setting with the copyrights attached to that setting causes problems for cases where the copyrights aren't in the familiar pattern of exclusive control by an established company.
 For example, if someone were to make a film or video game adaptation of The Adventures of Pinocchio, an episodic novel by Carlo Collodi that has entered the public domain due to age, would this be an "original IP" because no license was involved, "3rd party IP" because it was created by someone else, or not an "IP" at all because it is held in common?
 Likewise, the setting of a comic strip published under the Creative Commons Attribution or Attribution-ShareAlike license is held in common; what kind of "IP" is it?